Goats

 If you have spent much time following our story, you know that we are a pretty busy family.
 We jumped into homesteading/farming pretty suddenly and with much enthusiasm.
 Some of our goats even moved to the farm the same day we did!
 But because we want to try a little of everything, we have to make sure whatever we choose to do is manageable for our family.
 Superman works a full time [non-farming] job and I homeschool the kiddos, not to mention things like home renovation and extra curricular activities; so, suffice it to say there is little wiggle room in our schedule.
 The goal is for whatever we choose to invest our time in, be it plants or animals, be able provide something useful but in a minimal waste maximum efficiency way.

 Milk is a staple around here, as are yogurt, cheese, butter, etc. We knew we wanted an animal to provide that for us, but what we weren’t aware of were the many laws regarding dairy production and sales.
-Since we currently do not have the time to pursue becoming a licensed dairy operation, we cannot sell our milk or any edible product made from it.
+Since we currently do not have the time to pursue becoming a licensed dairy operation, we cannot sell our milk or any edible product made from it (except through herd share).
 Therefore, we could not justify a dairy cow that provides multiple gallons a day that would just be washed down the drain.
 Enter dairy goats!

 We chose Nubians because, in addition to their super cute floppy ears, they have a high butterfat milk.
 This is a big deal since we want to make other food products from it.
 Goat milk is naturally more homogenized than cow milk, so there is much less separation of cream and milk.
 We wanted to maximize any potential separation, so we opted for the fattier milk.
 There are other benefits to goat milk as well, even for people with high cholesterol.
 If you get a chance to look into it, I’d definitely recommend doing so.
 It’s quite fascinating.
 Enough rambling, though!
 Meet our small (but growing) herd: